hyperledger-archives/iroha-api/source/includes/_commands.md

 Field | Description | Constraint
 -------------- | -------------- | --------------
-Domain ID | ID for created domain | unique, regex is **?**
+Domain ID | ID for created domain | unique, `[a-z]{1,9}` Default role | role for any created user in the domain | one of existing roles

 ### Validation

-* _domain id_ is unique and valid against regex
+1. _domain id_ is unique and valid against regex
-* Account, who sends this command in transaction, has permission to create domain
+2. Account, who sends this command in transaction, has role with permission to create domain

 ## Remove signatory